-Ohio State Fair ride accident results in death - BBC News
+Fatal ride accident at Ohio State Fair

 The accident took place on Wednesday evening, the opening day of the fair.

-The Colombus Dispatch reported that safety inspections of the rides had taken place earlier in the week.
+The Columbus Dispatch reported that safety inspections of the rides had taken place earlier in the week.

+Chief inspector Mike Vartorella said: "My grandchildren ride this equipment… our guys do not rush through this stuff.
+We look at it, we take care of it, we pretend it's our own."

+He said the ride was inspected "three or four times" in the past two days by both his own inspectors and a "third party".